-How to Perform the Kegel
+How to perform a Kegel Exercise

 From a lying or sitting position imagine you are cutting off the flow of urine.
 Hold this contraction for 10 seconds.
 Repeat.
 Remember not to contract the abs, buttocks or thigh muscles.
 A good cue is to contract your anus.

-Pelvic Floor Development
+Train the Pelvic Floor

 Squeeze before you Sneeze: If you are about to cough, sneeze or strain it is important to pull your pelvic floor muscles up and in.
 Brace your muscles before sneezing and you should prevent leakage.
 Remember your Pelvic Floor Muscles act as a sling from the pubic bone to tailbone.
 Pregnancy, childbirth and decreasing estrogen weaken these muscles.
 BUT these muscle fibers can be trained!
 Like any muscle group, you have to specifically target these muscles.
 You wouldn’t swim to train for a marathon right?
 So let’s find the correct muscles to train.